gary-archer/oauth.websample2/README.md

 ### Details

-* See the [Updated SPA and API Code Sample](https://authguidance.com/2017/10/13/improved-spa-code-sample-overview/) write up for an overview and instructions on how to run the code
+* See the [Updated SPA and API Code Sample](https://authguidance.com/2017/10/13/improved-spa-code-sample-overview/) blog post for an overview and instructions on how to run the code

 ### Programming Languages